-As of April this year, the company has classified nine business groups into four business areas (BAs): Infrastructure, Industry and Mobility, Life, and Business Platforms.
-It has also appointed four BA Owners tasked with implementing initiatives to maximize corporate value over the medium/long term based on a high-level overview of the entire company's business with a view to addressing social issues.
-They will work to enhance the competitiveness of the business groups' individual businesses while also helping to reform the inward-looking organizational culture-i.e., insular at the site and business group level-through BA-driven efforts to strengthen cross-organizational functions.
+- As of April this year, the company has classified nine business groups into four business areas (BAs): Infrastructure, Industry and Mobility, Life, and Business Platforms. - It has also appointed four BA Owners tasked with implementing initiatives to maximize corporate value over the medium/long term based on a high-level overview of the entire company's business with a view to addressing social issues. - They will work to enhance the competitiveness of the business groups' individual businesses while also helping to reform the inward-looking organizational culture-i.e., insular at the site and business group level-through BA-driven efforts to strengthen cross-organizational functions.

-In corporate divisions, the company will expand the chief officer structure to drive company-wide management from a high-level perspective, strengthen the entire company's shared capabilities, develop infrastructure, implement effective risk management and control, and support flexible business management.
-(2) Revision of management policies
+■ The company will expand the chief officer structure in corporate divisions

+⇒Drive company-wide management from a high-level perspective, strengthen the entire company's shared capabilities, develop infrastructure, implement effective risk management and control, and support flexible business management.

-From May 2022, the company's management policies will clearly state that the tasks of resolving social issues through the company's business and achieving sustainability are fundamental to its operations.
-Through internal newsletters and executive town hall meetings, this policy will be clearly communicated across the company to ensure that all executives and employees recognize that they are part of this effort, fostering an awareness of social responsibility and norms.
+The company's management policies will clearly state that the tasks of resolving social issues through the company's business and achieving sustainability are fundamental to its operations.
+(May 2022)

+⇒Through internal newsletters and executive town hall meetings, this policy will be clearly communicated across the company to ensure that all executives and employees recognize that they are part of this effort, fostering an awareness of social responsibility and norms.